LAMA TSULTRIM YESHE AND Hay River KTC UPCOMING EVENTS

 Eau Claire Dharma Book Study

 The Eau Claire book class with Lama Yeshe continues.
 The Tuesday night classes are held in the lower level of the UU Congregational Building located at 421 Farwell Street in Eau Claire.
-The text is “Interconnected: Embracing Life in Our Global Society” by His Holiness the 17th Gyalwang Karmapa, Ogyen Trinley Dorje.
+The text is The Three Vehicles of Buddhist Practice by Thrangu Rinpoche.
 There is a suggested donation of $25 a month, but no one will be turned away if unable to pay.
-Starting in September, the new book will be The Three Vehicles of Buddhist Practice by Thrangu Rinpoche.

 “Buddhism for Inmates”